-Save time - Put all the recipe ingredients in a container the night before and place it in the refrigerator.
+- Save time - Put all the recipe ingredients in a container the night before and place it in the refrigerator.
 All ingredients should be thawed prior to cooking.
-The next morning, just empty the container with the recipe ingredients into the crock and cook at the highest setting for the first hour, if possible.
-This step decreases the risk that the temperature of the food is in the danger zone too long.
-Then, set the temperature gauge called for in the recipe and return hours later, lift the lid and serve dinner!
+The next morning, just empty the container with the recipe ingredients into the crock and cook according to the recipe instructions.
+When you return hours later, lift the lid to check the temperature, and serve dinner!

-Don’t peek - Lifting the lid during the cooking time will release the built-up steam, which then adds to the cooking time.
-This may also reduce the temperature inside the slow cooker to a food safety danger zone of below 140° Fahrenheit.
+- Don’t peak - Lifting the lid during the cooking time will release the built-up steam, which then adds to the cooking time.
+Make sure that your food has reached the minimum safe internal temperature before serving.

-Layer right - When cooking vegetables in the crock, put dense, tough vegetables, like potatoes, winter squash, cabbage and turnips, on the bottom where they are closest to the heating element and can tenderize.
+- Layer right - When cooking vegetables in the crock, put dense, tough vegetables, like potatoes, winter squash, cabbage and turnips, on the bottom where they are closest to the heating element and can tenderize.
 Delicate vegetables such as zucchini, broccoli, spinach and peas can’t hold up to hours of heat; so place them on top or add them later in cooking if the recipe calls for it.

-Consider differences between crocks - Slower cooker cooking times in recipes are often estimates.
+- Consider differences between crocks.
+Slow cooker cooking times in recipes are often estimates.
 One slow cooker may cook faster than another.
-If the slow cooker you are using is larger than the one specified in the recipe, the recipe will take less time to cook; if your slow cooker is smaller, the dish will take more time.
-A recipe is done if the vegetables are very tender and the meat is an internal temperature of 145° Fahrenheit, 165° for poultry, 160° for ground meats, and 165° for ground poultry.
+If the slow cooker you are using is larger or smaller than the one specified in the recipe, the meal may cook more slowly or quickly than the recipe states.
+A recipe is done if the vegetables are very tender and the meat is an internal temperature of 145° Fahrenheit, 165° for poultry, 160° for ground meats, and 165° for casseroles.

 Check out these great slow cooker recipes!

 - Slow Cooker Sauerbraten